 Wiggins Library is primarily a place for study and research.
 To preserve an environment of optimum conditions for study, library personnel and patrons may approach others, when needed, to request quiet and respectful conduct.
 Study zones have been established throughout the library to indicate spaces ideal for silent, quiet, or group study.

-Ten group study rooms are available on the second floor and in the basement of Wiggins Hall.
-These rooms are intended for course-related study for groups of two or more students on a first come, first served basis.
-Individuals may be asked to yield study rooms to groups at any time.
+Nine study rooms are available on the second floor and in the basement of Wiggins Hall.
+These rooms are intended for course-related study.

 Certain designated study rooms may be reserved in advance by Campbell University students.
-Study room users without reservations must vacate the room when requested by a group with proof of valid reservation.
+Study room users without reservations must vacate the room when requested by individuals with proof of valid reservation.

 Personal belongings and library materials should not be left unattended in the study rooms.
 The library is not responsible for any lost or stolen items.

-You can request the reservation of a group study room at http://library.campbell.edu/policies/group-study-room.
+You can request the reservation of a study room at https://library.campbell.edu/policies/group-study-room.

 The Circulation/Information Desk is located to the left as you enter the library.
 A staff member is available to offer directions pertaining to the location of library resources and services and to provide circulation services.

 Typically, the general public may use the library.
 This fall, Wiggins Library building access is limited to Campbell University students, faculty, and staff.